Isn’t it frustrating when there is insufficient water pressure in the shower to wash the soap from your eyes?

 DIYers can often replace the regulators themselves, provided the replacement is from the same brand and has compatible fittings.
 But if you’re unsure, call a professional plumber.

-After testing the pressure with a pressure gauge, they will shut off the water supply using the water metre valve.
+After testing the pressure with a pressure gauge, they shut off the water supply using the water metre valve.
 It’s easy to attach the pressure gauge to the fixture closest to the regulator or main supply line to get a reading.
-Usually, the average pressure is around 75 pounds per square inch, but it may vary depending on your locality.
+The average pressure is usually around 75 pounds per square inch, but it may vary depending on your locality.

 Don’t hesitate to fix the issue ASAP when the pressure is significantly less.